arihant2math/cargo-csc/README.md

 ```

 #### Subcommands:
-- `build`: Compile the wordlists into a cache (not implemented yet).
+- `build`: Compile the wordlists into a cache (not implemented yet, caching happens on the fly).
 - `clear`: Clear the cached wordlists.

 ### **Install**